DuyTrieu1999/CellSociety_CompSci308/doc/DESIGN_PLAN.md

 This cell abstraction will contain enough generic features(class fields) and cell actions(class methods) possible.
 Model a generic grid that can create any number of grids required for the specific real world scenario being modeled.

-* Primary architecture: The architecture of our project will consist of a Cell class that serves as a super class for the different CA simulations we want to make as well as a Grid class.
+* Primary architecture: The architecture of our project will consist of a Cell class that serves as a super class for the different CA simulations we want to make.
+A Grid class is designed that would update the cells for each simulation.
 The Grid class would be closed for internal modification, since it simply holds cells that update each other.
+The Cell class and its extension classes would be open for modification of more simulations.

 ##Overview:

 We plan to create two general classes, Cell and Grid, to represent a general CA simulation.
 Cell represents a specific cell and the information tied to the cell.
 Grid represents the overall grid of cells, and will contain a two dimensional Cell array.
 There will also be two classes used for the front end: SimulationUI, which contains buttons, dropdowns, user input fields, and the pane for cells, and Main, which will create a stage, scene, grid, and launch the application.
 Any specific CA simulation will extend the Cell class.
 Each simulation will override the update() method to enforce its own set of rules on the simulation.

 ![Overall Class Design](Overall_Design.JPG "Current Design")

 ##User Interface: